Buy American, whenever possible, avoid Amazon

 Biking

-- GUTR Sweatband - I’m a sweaty beast.
-This is the only sweatband I’ve ever found that even comes close to working.
-It’s not perfect - sweat still drips all over my bike, but at least it doesn’t literally go into my eyes and cause stinging.
+- GUTR Sweatband - the only sweatband I’ve ever found that even comes close to working the extreme sweat I produce.
 Made in Texas.

 - K-EDGE Gravity Top Cap Mount - love this for a clean cockpit.
 Made in Idaho.